venportman/venpad/longer/stateoftechnology.md

 Isn't this easy?
 It is pretty easy.
 But it's also so invisible no one would know what I was talking about at a party in the valley.
 Systemd, what?
 Because we have a hard time understanding the invisible inner-workings of our computers.
 Because so few of us were involved back in the day when people used to build computers from scratch.

-Many people throw up their hands in distress when you ask them what the different between RAM, a processor, and a hard disk.
+Many people throw up their hands in distress when you ask them what the difference is between RAM, a processor, and a hard disk.
+We don't all need to know these things, but if you expect to be involved in technology, shouldn't you?

-**THIS IS HALF FINISHED**